Amanda F Jennings, LMFT

 My work is currently in private outpatient practice in Westlake Village, CA.

 In addition to treating Eating Disorders, I specialize in the treatment of individuals struggling with addiction and alcoholism who are moving into recovery and want to get to the root of their desire to use.
 I also treat family members who have been affected by a close relationship with a person who has, or is suffering from an Eating Disorder or an Addiction.
-Living with these sometimes crippling disorders can be stressful in ways that change and damage lives.
+Living with these sometimes debilitating disorders can be stressful in ways that change and damage lives.

-Before becoming a therapist I was a computer programmer, systems analyst and account manager at major banks, insurance companies and telecommunication companies.
+Before becoming a therapist I was a computer programmer, systems analyst, and account manager at major banks, insurance companies, and telecommunication companies.
 Although I enjoyed this work in corporate culture, I felt the need to make more of a difference in the world.